Maluba96/se-assignment-5-Maluba96/Answer_SE_Assignment_5.md

 - **Pulling Changes**: Use the pull button in the Source Control view or run `git pull` in the terminal to fetch and merge changes from the remote repository.
 - **Syncing Changes**: The "Sync Changes" button in the Source Control view can be used to perform both `git pull` and `git push` in one step.

+By following these steps, you can efficiently manage your code using Git and GitHub within VS Code, leveraging the powerful version control features integrated into the editor.

 # References
 1. AskAI, private communication, June 2024